 The Jewish Cemetery of Via delle Vigne

-The Jewish Cemetery of Via delle Vigne, still in use to this day, is the oldest in Emilia Romagna, alongside that of Finale Emilia Located just inside a section of the Este walls, it is one of the most evocative locations of the renaissance “Addizione Erculea”.
+The Jewish Cemetery in Via delle Vigne, still in use, is the oldest in Emilia Romagna, along with that in Finale Emilia.
+Situated behind a branch of the city walls, it is one of the most evocative sites of the Addizione Erculea built during the Renaissance period.

 The Uncertain Origins

-The bulk of the historiography places the beginning of the use of the area of Via delle Vigne in 1626, when Ferrara’s Jews asked Pope Urban VIII for permission to purchase land for burial of their people; the licence obtained required that the assigned location not exceed 20 “staia” in area, and was to be specified by the local bishop or vicar.
+The bulk of historiography places the beginning of the use of the area of Via delle Vigne in 1626, when Ferrara’s Jews asked Pope Urban VIII for permission to purchase land for burial of their people; the licence obtained required that the assigned location not exceed 20 “staia” in area, and was to be specified by the local bishop or vicar.
 In any case, the oldest tombstone in the cemetery, that of David Franco which gives the date of death of 1549, would confirm the work of scholars who claim that it could date back to the 16th century.

 The Structure